 What does Russia want with Ukraine?
 Tensions between Putin and NATO explained

-Ukraine has become the focus of geopolitical attention in recent weeks as a Russian troop buildup along its eastern border and a list of demands from the Kremlin have prompted threats of sanctions by the West and military deployment by NATO allies.
-Most recently, the U.S. has formally responded to the Kremlin’s security demands, as attempts to defuse the crisis diplomatically continue.
+What does Russia want with Ukraine?
+Tensions between Putin and NATO explained8 min read .
+Updated: 31 Jan 2022, 08:31 PM IST

+Ukraine is the focus of global attention as Russia builds up troops on its border and NATO allies respond

-Ukraine has become the focus of geopolitical attention in recent weeks as a Russian troop buildup along its eastern border and a list of demands from the Kremlin have prompted threats of sanctions by the West and military deployment by NATO allies.
-Most recently, the U.S. has formally responded to the Kremlin’s security demands, as attempts to defuse the crisis diplomatically continue.
+kraine has become the focus of geopolitical attention in recent weeks as a Russian troop buildup along its eastern border and a list of demands from the Kremlin have prompted threats of sanctions by the West and military deployment by NATO allies.
+As attempts to defuse the crisis diplomatically continue, the United Nations Security Council is set to meet Monday to discuss the matter.

 Why is Ukraine important to Russia?